 2. Involvement from Everyone

 The best and most effective innovation draws from the entire organization.
-It’s especially important for innovation strategy because it’s often those with some distance from an idea who can spot potential risks and errors, which can be corrected before going further.
+It’s especially important for innovation strategy.
+Because it’s often those with some distance from an idea who can spot potential risks and errors, which can be corrected before going further.

-It also reinforces value and taps into nascent creativity.
+It also reinforces the value and taps into nascent creativity.
 Encouraging everyone to join an online platform, submit a suggestion, or even just offer feedback on an idea draws them closer and encourages them to think creatively.
 This yields benefits up and down the line as people think more carefully about what they do, and why they do it.

 3. Creation of Tools And Processes The Entire Team Can Use

 One great way to bring more people into the fold is to make the tools and processes involved in innovation open ones for your entire organization.
 At the most basic level, this ensures that if an idea is considered and set aside, people are able to look it up, see why it had to be filed away for now, and possibly address those concerns.